Sprint beats revenue and profit forecasts, shares rise

 Analysts were expecting the company to report a loss of 1 cent per share, according to Refinitiv data.

+Churn, or the rate of customer defections, among phone customers who pay a recurring bill, was 1.73 percent during the quarter, up from 1.59 percent in the same period last year.

+Combes said Sprint expected the churn level to continue over the next several quarters, as customers who were on promotional pricing plans could leave after the offer ends.

 Total operating revenue rose to $8.43 billion from $7.93 billion.
-Analysts had expected company to report revenue of $7.97 billion.
+Analysts had expected the company to report revenue of $7.97 billion.

-Reporting by Akanksha Rana in Bengaluru and Sheila Dang in New York; editing by Patrick Graham
+Reporting by Akanksha Rana in Bengaluru and Sheila Dang in New York; Editing by Patrick Graham and Frances Kerry